singhpri30/code-refactor/README.md

 1.Updated *div* tag to *nav* in css file.

+2.Updated *div* tag to *footer*.

-2.Grouped the selectors together which have same properties and values.
+3.Grouped the selectors together which have same properties and values.